Replace halogen lights

 Light Bulb Saver app

-The Light Bulb Saver app identifies the best light bulbs to replace incandescent and halogen bulbs, and can help you calculate your savings by switching light bulbs.
+The Department of Climate Change, Energy, the Environment and Water's Light Bulb Saver app identifies the best light bulbs to replace incandescent and halogen bulbs, and can help you calculate your savings by switching light bulbs.
 It also provides tips about choosing the right lighting for each room in your house.

-Download the free app from iTunes or Google Play.
+Download the free app from iTunes.
+It is no longer available on Google Play.